{{ summary.primary }}

 Stage Rule Output affected

-Pattern plan Selected pattern codes repeat until they fill the requested row count, then the seed mixes the row order.
+Pattern plan Selected pattern codes repeat until the requested row count is filled.
+The seed mixes the row order reproducibly.
 Rows, summary badges, answer key, ledger, chart, JSON

-Token mapping Each row maps distinct template letters to shuffled theme tokens.
-Custom labels replace token names while keeping the selected icon set.
-Visible sequence, answer text, theme item list
+Item assignment Each row maps the distinct template letters to theme items.
+Custom labels replace item names while the worksheet icons stay within the selected theme.
+Visible sequence, answer wording, theme item list

 Continue and cut-paste rows The row shows max(2m, 6) given cells, then adds the requested response slots at the end.
 Printable Sheet, cut pieces, answer key

 Missing-spot rows The row length is max(given length + 1, 3m).
-Hidden positions are seed-selected after the first two cells so the opening evidence stays visible.
+Hidden positions are chosen after the first two cells so the opening evidence remains visible.
 Blank positions, answers, visible sequence, load map

-Load map Each row records given units, response slots, cycle length, distinct item count, and activity label.
-Pattern Load Map and chart CSV
+Load map Each row records visible given cells, response slots, cycle length, unique item count, and activity label.
+Pattern Load Map chart and CSV

 Validation and Boundary Rules: